opea-project/docs/examples/CodeGen/deploy/gaudi.md

 This deployment section covers single-node on-prem deployment of the CodeGen example with OPEA comps to deploy using the TGI service.
-We will be showcasing how to build an e2e CodeGen solution with the CodeLlama-7b-hf model, deployed on Intel® Tiber™ AI Cloud (ITAC).
-To quickly learn about OPEA in just 5 minutes and set up the required hardware and software, please follow the instructions in the
+We will be showcasing how to build an e2e CodeGen solution with the CodeLlama-7b-hf model, deployed on Intel® Tiber™ AI Cloud ([ITAC](https://www.intel.com/content/www/us/en/developer/tools/tiber/ai-cloud.html)).
-[Getting Started](https://opea-project.github.io/latest/getting-started/README.html) section.
+To quickly learn about OPEA in just 5 minutes and set up the required hardware and software, please follow the instructions in the [Getting Started](https://opea-project.github.io/latest/getting-started/README.html) section.
 If you do not have an ITAC instance or the hardware is not supported in the ITAC yet, you can still run this on-prem.

 ## Overview

 The CodeGen use case uses a single microservice called LLM.
-In this tutorial, we will walk through the steps on how on enable it from OPEA GenAIComps to deploy on a single node TGI megaservice solution.
+In this tutorial, we will walk through the steps on how to enable it from OPEA GenAIComps to deploy on a single node TGI megaservice solution.

 The solution is aimed to show how to use the CodeLlama-7b-hf model on the Intel®